Home » Dead Pixel on TV

 What is a dead pixel?
 It is a pixel that glows with a single color regardless of the image on the screen.
 It’s out of the TV processor’s control.

-If one of the sub-pixels fails, the cell will maintain a constant color instead of being just black or white.
+If one of the sub-pixels fails, the cell will maintain a constant color instead of just black or white.

 What is the warranty from the manufacturer for dead pixels on Samsung TVs?